grafana/tempo/docs/sources/tempo/configuration/_index.md

         # (default: 30m)
         [query_ingesters_until: <duration>]

+        # If set to a non-zero value, it's value will be used to decide if query is within SLO or not.
+        # Query is within SLO if it returned 200 within duration_slo seconds OR processed throughput_slo bytes/s data.
+        # NOTE: `duration_slo` and `throughput_bytes_slo` both must be configured for it to work
+        [duration_slo: <duration> | default = 0s ]

+        # If set to a non-zero value, it's value will be used to decide if query is within SLO or not.
+        # Query is within SLO if it returned 200 within duration_slo seconds OR processed throughput_slo bytes/s data.
+        [throughput_bytes_slo: <float> | default = 0 ]

     # Trace by ID lookup configuration
     trace_by_id:
         # The number of shards to split a trace by id query into.